Over 30 years Experience

 attendants,

-3. entrance of the bride and
+3. entrance of the bride

-their own entrance, and then the quartet will begin for the rest of the
+their own entrance, and then the quartet will

-the string quartet.
-Often the cantor, if present, will sing
+quartet.
+Often the cantor, if present,

-during the ceremony.
+will sing during the ceremony.

-Music Prior to ceremony:
+Music Prior to

 Music normally begins about fifteen